jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

     - clause
     - active clause
     - inactive clause
-    - sub clause / sub procedure
+    - sub clause / sub command
     - Definitions of the terms parameter and argument
     - < Which precisely? >
     - ...